 I makes performances that look and feel like puzzles.

-With equal parts sincerity and spectacle, I create fragmented, high-contrast dances that hone in on experiences of trauma and recovery..
+With equal parts sincerity and spectacle, I create fragmented, high-contrast dances that hone in on experiences of trauma and recovery.

 There is a tongue-and-cheek-ness to my creative work — bright colors, grungy aesthetics, glitter, and peculiarly illegible scenes.
 There is a cringe-worthy-ness, a moving towards with tenacity, a crass spectacle that toggles with sincerity.

-“You may not remember much of what happened; you may not remember any of the characters; you may not even be left with an image.
-If your experience resembles mine, you’ll be left with something far more amorphous – a kind of vibrating memory of the unnerving psychic state the work induced, or captured, or invented… Art that affects you in the moment, but which you find hard to remember, is straining to bring you to another level.
+Art that affects you in the moment, but which you find hard to remember, is straining to bring you to another level.
 If offers images or ideas from that other level, that other way of being, which is why you find them hard to remember.
-But it has opened you to the possibility of growing into what you are not yet, which is exactly what art should do”

 ——Maggie Nelson, “The Art of Cruelty”